 Eyelid surgery before and after results often show:

-Your surgeon will guide you on expected changes and the eyelid surgery recovery timeline to help you achieve long-lasting, beautiful results.
+Your eye specialists will guide you on expected changes and the eyelid surgery recovery timeline to help you achieve long-lasting, beautiful results.

 FAQs